Chaim Goodman-Strauss: Education and career

 During 1995 he did research at The Geometry Center, a mathematics research and education center at the University of Minnesota, where he investigated aperiodic tilings of the plane.

 Goodman-Strauss has been fascinated by patterns and mathematical paradoxes for as long as he can remember.
 He attended a lecture about the mathematician Georg Cantor when he was 17 and says, "I was already doomed to be a mathematician, but that lecture sealed my fate."
 He became a mathematics writer and popularizer.
-From 2004 to 2012, in conjunction with KUAF 91.3 FM, the University of Arkansas NPR affiliate, he presented ”The Math Factor", a podcast website dealing with recreational mathematics.
-He is an admirer of Martin Gardner and is on the Advisory Council of Gathering 4 Gardner, an organization that celebrates the legacy of the famed mathematics popularizer and Scientific American columnist, and is particularly active in the associated Celebration of Mind events.
+From 2004 to 2012, in conjunction with KUAF 91.3 FM, the University of Arkansas NPR affiliate, he presented "The Math Factor," a podcast website dealing with recreational mathematics.
+He is an admirer of Martin Gardner and is on the advisory council of Gathering 4 Gardner, an organization that celebrates the legacy of the famed mathematics popularizer and Scientific American columnist, and is active in the associated Celebration of Mind events.
+In 2022 Goodman-Strauss was awarded the National Museum of Mathematics' Rosenthal Prize, which recognizes innovation and inspiration in math teaching.

+Aperiodic monotiles

+On Mar 20, 2023 Strauss, together with David Smith, Joseph Samuel Myers and Craig S. Kaplan, announced the proof that the tile discovered by David Smith is an aperiodic monotile, i.e., a solution to a longstanding open einstein problem.
+The team continues to refine this work.

 Mathematical artist

-In 2008 Goodman-Strauss teamed up with J. H. Conway and Heidi Burgiel to write The Symmetries of Things, an exhaustive and reader accessible overview of the mathematical theory of patterns.
+In 2008 Goodman-Strauss teamed up with J. H. Conway and Heidi Burgiel to write The Symmetries of Things, an exhaustive and reader-accessible overview of the mathematical theory of patterns.
 He produced hundreds of full-color images for this book using software that he developed for the purpose.
 The Mathematical Association of America said, "The first thing one notices when one picks up a copy … is that it is a beautiful book … filled with gorgeous color pictures … many of which were generated by Goodman-Strauss.
 Unlike some books which add in illustrations to keep the reader's attention, the pictures are genuinely essential to the topic of this book."

 He also creates large-scale sculptures inspired by mathematics, and some of these have been featured at Gathering 4 Gardner conferences.